Aadhithya33/VSD-HDP/README.md

 ![image](images/notsweetnetlist.png)

-* The command to write the netlist which is more clear than the previous one ,then use the following command:
+* To write the netlist which is more clear than the previous one ,then use the following command:

  ```bash
 write_verilog -noattr good_mux_netlist.v